Mindslave/mindslave.github.io/_posts/2021-04-30-Ansible_for_managing_dotfiles.md

 * Work with the system as is

-The first of these solutions takes a lot of time upfront, the second one might be fine for short tasks but if they are supposed to work with the given system for long, this becomes inefficient.
+The first of these solutions takes a lot of time upfront, the second one might be fine for short tasks but if they are supposed to work with the given system for a long time, this becomes inefficient.
 This is were Ansible comes in, it can be used to reduce the setup time of a new system dramatically.
 In fact, once all the ansible playbook is ready, new systems can be configured with one single command, leaving the developer/admin free to do other things while his system is getting ready.